 At some point in the quarrel, the girl seized a revolver and fired once.
 The bullet struck Quitman in the stomach, and he fell without a word.
 Policeman Edward Olson heard the shot.
 He found the girl in hysterics beside the form of Quitman.
 An ambulance was called, and the wounded man was taken to the German American hospital.
 His wife hurried to his side.
 The girl was taken to the Sheffield avenue police station.

 Verging on hysteria, Miss Ruby Dean, the cabaret singer who Thursday night was accused of shooting Dr. Louis H. Quitman, a veterinarian of 1904 West North Avenue, spent yesterday in a cell in the Chicago Avenue police station and declared she could remember none of the details of the shooting.

 "There was no quarrel," she said.
 "We had been good friends.
-We were scuffling over the revolver he gave ma and it discharged.
-I did not know he was married, but I loved him, though."
+We were scuffling over the revolver he gave me, and it discharged.
+I did not know he was married, but I loved him."

-In the German-American hospital, an operation was performed on Quitman and the bullet removed.
-It was said he has a good chance for recovery.
+In the German-American hospital, an operation was performed on Quitman, and the bullet was removed.
+It was said he has a good chance of recovery.

 — Chicago Tribune, Saturday, September 8, 1917.

 Dr. Quitman died on Saturday, September 8, 1917, at 10 o'clock in the morning.